Azure/autorest.modelerfour/modelerfour/readme.md

 # AutoRest Modeler Four

 ## Changelog:

+#### 4.6.12
+  - when an enum without type is presented, if the values are all strings, assume 'string'

 #### 4.6.x
   - add additional checks for empty names, collisions
   - fix errant processing on APString => Apstring